LibraryOfCongress/seeing-lost-enclaves/research/images.md

 Mongolian (for Chinese people)
 </details><br />

-Many newspapers can be found through the [US Newspaper Directory](https://chroniclingamerica.loc.gov/search/titles/), a search service of the [Chronicling America](https://chroniclingamerica.loc.gov/) online collection and search engine at the Library of Congress.
+Many newspapers can be found through the [US Newspaper Directory](https://chroniclingamerica.loc.gov/search/titles/), a search service of the [Chronicling America](https://chroniclingamerica.loc.gov/) online collection at the Library of Congress.
 The US Newspaper Directory has a very comprehensive list of all newspapers in the US (with notable exceptions, see below), but not all of them are available for full text search in the Chronicling America search engine.
-Use the US Newspaper Directory to identify which newspapers exist, and Chronicling America to search within those that have been scanned in.
+Use the US Newspaper Directory to identify which newspapers exist, and Chronicling America to search within those that have been scanned.
 The US Newspaper Directory will also link out to other libraries which have those newspapers, as well as to WorldCat.org for additional cross-library listings.
 See the [bibliography](bibliography.md) for more.

 ![A grid of thumbnail images of scanned newspaper pages](images/images-newspapers.jpg) _A variety of scanned pages from Providence, RI newspapers, including some with racist depictions and designs._